A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks

-\bmhead{Graph Preprocessing} To ensure the comparability of graphs and associated metrics between the brain and models, the constructed spatial attention graphs are uniformly normalized by applying a Min-Max scaling only to the non-zero elements defined as:
+For comparability of graphs and associated metrics between the brain and models, we normalize the spatial attention graphs by applying a Min-Max scaling only to the non-zero elements defined as:

-where \( A^+ \) is the set of all non-zero elements in \( A^{(l)} \), and \( \epsilon \) and \( \delta \) are small constants (e.g., \( 10^{-5} \)) used to prevent edge weights from becoming extreme values of 0 or 1.
-This normalization method preserves the original sparsity of the graph structure while ensuring that edge weights fall within a uniform numerical range, allowing comparison of graph metrics across different models, layers, and brain graphs on the same scale.
+where \( A^+ \) is the set of all non-zero elements in \( A^{(l)} \), and \( \epsilon \) and \( \delta \) are small constants (e.g., \( 10^{-5} \)) that keep edge weights from becoming extreme values of 0 or 1.
+This normalization method preserves the original sparsity of the graph organization and results in edge weights falling within a uniform numerical range, so that graph metrics can be compared across different models, layers, and brain graphs on the same scale.